 Dr. Reich stressed that in the past, endometriosis surgery was more aggressive towards the rectum, potentially causing complications such as perforations of the rectum.
 Today, “we must be better trained and become pelvic surgeons,” Dr. Reich said.

-Dr. Koninckx explained that the definition of endometriosis is 100 years old and was not valid anymore.
+Dr. Koninckx explained that the definition of endometriosis is 100 years old and is not valid anymore.
 He added that endometriosis can cause changes in the peritoneal fluid or the fluid that covers the organs in the abdominal cavity driven by oxidative stress and infections.
 To prevent endometriosis, Dr. Koninckx said that pollution and oxidative stress must be reduced and that the peritoneal microbiome must be controlled with food and exercise.
 In closure, Dr. Koninckx said that endometriosis surgery in the future must be “much less aggressive than what we are used to.”

 The session was followed by a live Q&A moderated by Dr. Harry Reich, Dr. Dan Martin, EndoFound Scientific and Medical Director, and Dr. Victor Gomel, Professor Emeritus in the Department of Obstetrics and Gynecology, University of British Columbia.

 For the second session of the day, Dr. Togas Tulandi, an endoscopic surgeon specializing in reproductive endocrinology and infertility, and Dr. Farr Nezhat, an Adjunct Professor of Obstetrics, Gynecology, and Reproductive Medicine at the School of Medicine at Stony Brook University, joined the online conference.

 Dr. Tulandi discussed the large epidemiological study, which he conducted with his team, that examines the relationship between endometriosis, tubal cancer, and adenomyosis.
 The team found that all these conditions were associated with each other.
 He said that the incidence of ovarian cancer is low (around 1 in 10,000 women) but that it is slightly higher in women with endometriosis.
 “Endometriosis patients get cancer earlier but their prognosis is better,” Dr. Tulandi said.